Advanced Health Directives

 – has an illness or injury of such severity that there is no reasonable prospect of recovery to the extent that life can be sustained without the continued application of life sustaining measures.

-If you have any questions or would like to speak with a Springfield Legal Service representative regarding our service, please contact us.
+If you have any questions or would like to speak with a GLG Legal Springfield (former Springfield Legal Service) representative regarding your situation, please contact us today on (07) 3288 3511 to arrange a consultation with the skilled and trustworthy lawyers in Springfield, Queensland.